ArminJo/EasyButtonAtInt01/README.md

 ```

 # Revision History
+###  Version 3.1.0
+- 2 sets of constructors, one for only one button used and one for the second button if two buttons used.
+- Map pin numbers for Digispark pro boards, for use with with digispark library.

 ###  Version 3.0.0
 - Added button release handler and adapted examples.
 - Revoke change for "only one true result per press for checkForLongPressBlocking()".
 It is superseded by button release handler.